m-lab/mlab-vis-pipeline/dataflow/README.md

 To run, execute as a java application with the following arguments:

-`--runner com.google.cloud.dataflow.sdk.runners.DataflowPipelineRunner --timePeriod="hour" -project=mlab-oti --stagingLocation="gs://bocoup"`
+`--runner com.google.cloud.dataflow.sdk.runners.DataflowPipelineRunner --timePeriod="hour" -project=mlab-staging --stagingLocation="gs://mlab-data-viz"`

 Notes:
 * `timePeriod` can be "day" or "hour".